I remember the first time I drove a newborn home from the hospital, adjusting his car seat and taking a breath before pulling out of the parking lot.

 He wasn’t much bigger than a Chipotle burrito.
-The drive home felt ceremonial—slow, deliberate, almost tense.
+The drive felt ceremonial—slow, deliberate, almost tense.
 Every turn was cautious.
-Every stoplight intentional.
+Every stoplight was intentional.
 We weren’t just driving anymore.
-We were transporting a living being we were suddenly responsible for.
+We were responsible for a living being.

 That was the beginning.

-Now there are three kids.
-The time has moved faster than anyone warns you it will.
+Now w three kids.
+Time has moved as fast as anyone warns you it will, but you don't believe it in the middle of the chaos.
 We’re older.
 Slightly bigger.
 More tired.
 We occasionally get weird injuries from mundane tasks.
 But we still love parenting.

 It’s been a gift.